 Piyuk disease manifested as a worm-like entity, typically appearing in the legs.
 Due to its extended incubation period, preventive measures were limited.
 However, once the disease manifested, various treatment methods were utilized to manage the symptoms and eradicate the worm from the body.
-Most of these treatments aimed to address the swelling the body.
+Most of these treatments aimed to address the swelling and inflammation caused by the worm, ultimately facilitating its gradual removal from the body.